Towards Precise Intra-camera Supervised Person Re-identification: Introduction

-Although both intra- and inter-camera learning perspectives are considered in existing ICS works~\cite{qi2019intra,qi2019progressive,zhu2019intra}, our approach distinguishes itself from the others in the following aspects: \begin{itemize} \item We propose camera-specific non-parametric classifiers and a quintuplet loss for intra-camera learning.
+Although we address the ICS problem from intra- and inter-camera learning perspectives as existing ICS works~\cite{qi2019intra,qi2019progressive,zhu2019intra,zhu2020intra}, our approach is distinct in the learning strategies and achieves much higher Re-ID performance.
+Specifically, our contributions are as follow:

+1) We propose jointly learned camera-specific non-parametric classifiers and a quintuplet loss for intra-camera learning.
 These designs are customized not only for the characteristics of ICS but also for the memory assisted network architecture.
-They enable our intra-camera learning module to achieve a Re-ID performance better than all existing ICS models that consider both intra- and inter-camera learning parts. \item In inter-camera learning, our graph-based association step produces desirable pseudo labeling results, which enables us to directly apply the BNNeck augmented network architecture to train the Re-ID model in a fully supervised manner.
-Riding the wave of architectures successfully applied in the supervised Re-ID task boosts the performance further. \item Extensive experiments on three large-scale Re-ID datasets including Market-1501 \cite{7410490}, DukeMTMCreID \cite{ristani2016performance,zheng2017unlabeled}, and MSMT17 \cite{wei2018person}, show that the proposed approach outperforms previous ICS works by a great margin.
-Our performance is even comparable to fully supervised methods on the first two datasets. \end{itemize}
+They enable our intra-camera learning module to achieve a Re-ID performance better than existing ICS full models~\cite{qi2019intra,qi2019progressive,zhu2019intra,zhu2020intra} that consider both intra- and inter-camera learning parts.

+2) Benefited from the high discriminative model obtained above, together with the proposed graph-based association strategy, we are able to get desirable pseudo labels in inter-camera learning.
+These labels enable us to effectively train our Re-ID model, which is built on the BNNeck augmented network architecture~\cite{luo2019trick}, in a fully supervised manner.
+Riding the wave of architectures successfully applied in the supervised Re-ID task also boosts the performance further.

+3) Extensive experiments on three large-scale Re-ID datasets including Market-1501~\cite{7410490}, DukeMTMC-reID~\cite{ristani2016performance,zheng2017unlabeled}, and MSMT17~\cite{wei2018person}, show that the proposed approach outperforms previous ICS works by a great margin.
+Our performance is even comparable to fully supervised methods on the first two datasets.